CS-Development/KrakenDemo/README.md

 ## Prerequisites

-The project is a simple Xcode project and makes use only of standard Apple's frameworks, therefore no previous installation of any other frameworks or packages dependencies is required.
+The project is a simple Xcode project and makes use of standard Apple's frameworks only, therefore no previous installation of any other frameworks or packages dependencies is required.

 ## Getting Started